Once Human (video game): Gameplay

-Survival elements of the game include gathering resources, crafting items, base building, eating and managing the sanity meter system.
+Survival elements of the game include gathering resources, crafting items, base building, eating, and managing the sanity meter system.
 The player must eat and drink to keep up their hunger and hydration meter.
 Keeping these meters above a certain threshold grants the player various buffs to health and damage, among others.
 Certain behaviors, like spending prolonged time in supernatural areas, decreases the sanity meter, which in turn reduces the player's maximum health pool.
 The player must consume particular resources to restore their sanity meter, or must rest in a bed.

-Early gameplay consists primarily of gathering resources and materials to build a base camp, weapons and ammo, in order to explore the map and engage in various main missions, side missions, activities and world events.
+Early gameplay consists primarily of gathering resources and materials to build a base camp and obtain weapons and ammo in order to explore the map and engage in various main missions, side missions, activities, and world events.
 Strongholds are large locations on the map which occupy particular areas.
 They are populated with enemies and hold various treasures and resources.
 Each stronghold has its own unique objectives for completion and its own theme.
-Every stronghold has a rift anchor, which when activated, gives rewards and helps the player progress between monolith battles.
+Every stronghold has a rift anchor, which, when activated, gives rewards and helps the player progress between monolith battles.

 Monolith battles are pivotal encounters that the player builds towards through progressing the main story and clearing the strongholds in each zone.
 These are boss battles where the player must complete battle phases to defeat the Monolith.
 There are currently three unique Monolith bosses.
-Silos are instance generated dungeons populating the open world, with multiple difficulty tiers.
+Silos are instance-generated dungeons populating the open world, with multiple difficulty tiers.
 The silos have basic and elite enemies and a mini boss at the end.
 Each silo offers particular rewards and can be repeated to farm resources.